jawah/urllib3.future/docs/index.rst

 ⚡ urllib3.future is a powerful, *user-friendly* HTTP client for Python.
 ⚡ urllib3.future goes beyond supported features while remaining compatible.

-⚡ urllib3.future brings many critical features that are missing from the Python standard libraries:
+⚡ urllib3.future brings many critical features that are missing from both the Python standard libraries and **urllib3**:

 - Thread safety.
 - Connection pooling.
 - Client-side SSL/TLS verification.
+- Highly customizable DNS resolution.
 - File uploads with multipart encoding.
+- DNS over UDP, TLS, QUIC, or HTTPS.
+DNSSEC protected.
 - Helpers for retrying requests and dealing with HTTP redirects.
 - Support for gzip, deflate, brotli, and zstd encoding.
 - HTTP/1.1, HTTP/2 and HTTP/3 support.
+- Proxy support for HTTP and SOCKS.
+- Detailed connection inspection.
 - Multiplexed connection.
-- Proxy support for HTTP and SOCKS.
-- 100% test coverage.
+- 95% test coverage.

 urllib3 is powerful and easy to use: